 That’s why you need to do your research and use a ton of common sense here.

 We’ve all heard it a thousand times before, but if it sounds too good to be true?

 Well, you know the answer.

-That was more than five years ago — time flies when you’re building something you love.
+That was nearly a decade ago — time flies when you’re building something you love.

 Since then I’ve made 6-figures every single year doing online work from home.

 Even though we all know that get-rich-quick schemes are complete bullsh*t — it’s still oh-so-tempting to give them a shot.

 It’s just human nature since we tend to believe what we want to believe.